 The appropriate Regional Governing Board will review and endorse the application before submitting this to the WANO Governing Board, via the Company Secretary.

-The membership fees applicable for this new Category 3 member are described in Appendix 1, Fee Structure Guidance.
+The membership fee guidance applicable for this new Category 3 member is described in Appendix 1, Fee Structure Guidance.

 Other Organisations